OxfordInfoLabs/ng-kinibind/README.md

 ### KinibindModel

 ng-kinibind expects a model of type `KinibindModel` to be passed to the `[model]` attribute (where required).
-This ensures consistent behaviour when populating a model object from an http request.
+This ensures consistent behaviour when binding the results from an http request to an object.

 ```typescript
 public bindModel: KinibindModel = new KinibindBindModel();